• Skip to primary navigation

 To Prepare the Chicken

-• Your choice of boneless white or dark meat chicken, thicker pieces pounded to about ½ inch thick.
+• Your choice of boneless white or dark meat chicken, thicker pieces pounded to about 1/2 inch thick.

 • Salt and pepper, to taste

-• 1-2 tablespoons of olive oil, or a mixture of oil and softened butter.
+• 1-2 tablespoons of olive oil or a mixture of oil and softened butter.

 Procedure

-• Heat a sauté pan over medium high heat until hot, about 3-5 minutes, depending on your stove.
+• Heat a sauté pan over medium-high heat until hot, about 3-5 minutes, depending on your stove.

 • Lightly salt and pepper the chicken pieces on both sides.

-• Add the oil, and then the butter, if using.
+• Add the oil and then the butter, if using.
 Heat until the oil shimmers.

-• Place the chicken pieces in the pan, "prettiest" side down, leaving at least ½ inch between pieces.
-Let cook, adjusting the heat to achieve a fairly robust sizzle, for about 3-4 minutes.
+• Place the chicken pieces in the pan, “prettiest” side down, leaving at least ½ inch between pieces.
+Let cook, adjusting the heat to achieve a reasonably robust sizzle, for about 3-4 minutes.
 Resist the temptation to poke at or move the chicken.
 Just let it cook.

 • Remove from the heat and keep warm.
 Now it is time to build the pan sauce.